microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 The feature's guidance and intended usage is consistent with design expectations
-- Evaluate how long an InfoBar is displayed before dismissed correlated to the set Severity level to influence future usage guidance.
+- Evaluate how long an InfoBar is displayed before closed correlated to the set Severity level to influence future usage guidance.
   - Measured by the time delta between InfoBar.IsOpen = true/false via telemetry
 - Evaluate how often F6 is used to navigate to an InfoBar to track feature usage.
   - Measured by the number of times F6 is used to navigate to an InfoBar's action button or close button via telemetry